-Sohra (or Cherrapunjee) is a small place about 50 kms from the state capital Shillong.
-A fantastic highway through the East Khasi hills ensures you cover the distance in under 90 mins.
-But, a major problem to that, are the views around you.
-They make you stop every few meters.
+Sohra or Cherrapunjee, is a small place about 50 kms from Shillong.
+A fantastic highway through idyllic villages of the East Khasi hills takes you there.
+But, a major problem is, the views around you will make you stop every few meters. 😄

 The beauty of the place is such that you will not come back disappointed, whenever you decide to visit.

-The quickest way to reach Sohra, is to catch a flight till Guwahati, travel by road (NH40) till Shillong, and then onward to Sohra along the SH5.
+The quickest way to reach Sohra, is to catch a flight till Guwahati, travel by road (NH40) till Shillong, and then onward to Sohra along the State Highway 5 (SH5).
 The roads are an absolute delight to drive on.
 The roads in Meghalaya are in a league of their own!
 Excellent tarmac and proper signage.
 The road sense and discipline in the drivers makes driving here, even more pleasurable.

 The state highway from Shillong to Sohra passes through some small idyllic villages, which are all spick and span.
 Mawlyyong has a claim as being the cleanest village in the world, but dare I say, every other village in the state gives it a stiff competition for this title.

 One of highlights is the limestone cave systems developed over centuries.
 Some of the famous and ‘tourist’ friendly caves are – Mawsmai, Lawshynna and Mawmluh.
 All these are pretty elaborate with narrow passages at places.
 It is an experience you should not miss if you are going that way.

 The other obvious highlights of Sohra or Cherrapunjee are the numerous waterfalls that dot the surrounding hills.
 Some of the most famous ones being – Noh-Kalikai Falls, Seven sisters Falls (called so as there are 7 parallel streams of water falling), Noh-Sngithiang Falls, Kynrem Falls, Dain-Thlen Falls etc.